Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/bringing-include_dir-into-the-modern-era.md

 Something I like about build scripts is that you can tell `cargo` to only re-run when a particular environment variable or file has changed.
-This helps cut down on unnecessary recompiles by giving tools like `cargo` and `rust-analyzer` a better idea of your dependencies so they can improve caching accuracy.
+This helps cut down on unnecessary recompiles by giving tools like `cargo` and `rust-analyzer` a better idea of your dependencies, letting them improve caching accuracy.

-Procedural macros have similar functionality that is currently unstable, namely
+Procedural macros have similar functionality that is currently unstable, namely...

 - [the `tracked_env` feature][tracked-env] which enables the
-  `proc_macro::tracked_env::var()` function which wraps `std::env::var()`, and
+  `proc_macro::tracked_env::var()` function for reading environment variables, and
 - [the `tracked_path` feature][track-path] which enables the
   `proc_macro::tracked_path::path()` function for telling the compiler that this build script depends on a specific path